WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 6. the `_add`, `_subtract`, `_multiply` and `_divide` functions take
    heterogeneous `fixed_point` specializations;
-7. the `_divide` and `_reciprocal` functions in no way guard against divide-by-zero errors and
+7. the `_divide` and `_reciprocal` functions in no way guard against divide-by-zero errors;
-8. the `trunc_shift_` functions return results of the same type as their first input parameter.
+8. the `trunc_shift_` functions return results of the same type as their first input parameter and
+9. the list is by no means complete.

 ### Example